microsoft/sarif-sdk/docs/Rule Factoring.md

 ---

+# Rules that describe less serious violation

-# Rules that describe violations of recommendations or best practices
+Rules that describe violations of **SHOULD**/**SHOULD NOT** requirements of the [SARIF specification](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html) have numbers between 2000 and 2999, and always have level `"warning"`.

-Rules that describe violations of SARIF recommendations or best practices have numbers between 2000 and 2999, and have level `"warning"` or `"note"`.
+Rules that describe violations of SARIF recommendations or best practices also have numbers in this range.
+Some of those recommendations are expressed in the spec as **MAY** requirements; others are based on experience using the format.
+These rules have level `"warning"` or `"note"`, depending on the tool's opinion of the seriousness of the violation.

 ---